mikowl/pokematch/README.md

   - reveal power (temporarily reveals all the cards)
   - turn power (takes away 2 turns)
   - time power (takes 7 seconds off the clock)
+  - match power (matches one set for you)

 **Note the battle winner is based off the sum of the pokemons stats*